dburles/mystical/readme.md

 }
 ```

 If you wish to allow users to toggle between colour modes (overwriting system preference), import the [useColorMode](#usecolormode) hook.
 The current mode will be saved in local storage.
+You'll also need to render the [InitializeColorMode](#initializecolormode) component.

 ### Babel Configuration for JSX